 To reach its objectives, the Company has an enterprise risk management framework that aims to describe the relationship between the Company's appetite, risk tolerance and capital requirements.
 This framework includes a capital management policy that describes the key processes related to capital management, including the process for determining the target operating level of the solvency ratio.
-The framework also comprises reporting on the Company's risk profile and a dynamic capital adequacy testing (DCAT) report.
-These reports enable the identification of risks and contain proposals for possible risk management actions.
-DCAT consists in quantifying the financial impact of adverse scenarios related among other things to stress on the stock market, interest rates and credit.
+The framework also comprises reporting on the Company's risk profile and a own risk and solvency assessment (ORSA) report.
+These reports enable the identification of risks, the evaluation of required capital to support these risks and contain proposals for possible risk management actions.
 These documents are revised annually and filed with the Board of Directors.